 Topics include an overview of financial market structure and behaviour, risk and the pricing of financial instruments, financial market efficiency and financial market regulation.

-- Students are able to (1) demonstrate understanding of the economic behaviour behind the markets for assets, as distinct from products, the structure of modern financial markets and their regulation, including the behaviour of the markets for some financial instruments; (2) analyse the effects of financial shocks on economic behaviour and assess the implications of responses in the form of both monetary and fiscal policy; (3) demonstrate understanding of the genesis of economic cycles that are most often triggered by financial shocks, the most prominent of which in recent decades are the Asian financial crisis of 1997 and the international financial crisis of 2008, along with the consequences of the policy responses which followed; and (4) carry out elemental analysis of a more general range of financial and real shocks and their effects on financial and economic performance.
+- Students are able to (1) demonstrate understanding of the economic behaviour behind the markets for assets, as distinct from products, the structure of modern financial markets and their regulation, including the markets for some key financial instruments; (2) analyse the effects of financial shocks on economic behaviour and assess the implications of responses in the form of both monetary and fiscal policy; (3) demonstrate understanding of the genesis of economic cycles that are most often triggered by financial shocks, the most prominent of which in recent decades are the Asian financial crisis of 1997 and the international financial crisis of 2008, along with the consequences of the policy responses which followed; and (4) carry out elemental analysis of a more general range of financial and real shocks and their effects on financial and economic performance.

-- Typically this unit is assessed in the following ways: (1) tutorial tests; (2) assignment; and (3) final examination.
+- Typically this unit is assessed in the following ways: (1) tests and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)